DOLMA-NLP/PARME/readme.md

 ## Scripts

 Although it's not the main contribution of the project, we release all the scripts used for preparing the corpora, data splits and fine-tuning.
 Please note that the codes are not optimized and you might need to change directory of files (it might be easier to simply work with the datasets and the corpora, tbh!).
-Additionl codes are provided in the [utils](utils) folder (including for visualization).
+Additional codes are provided in the [utils](utils) folder (including for visualization).

 ### Corpora

 - [`create_corpus.py`](codes/create_corpus.py): this implements the semantic and string based similarity measures described in the paper to ensure that a diverse set of sentences are extracted from the corpus.
 Make sure to update [`codes/data.json`](codes/data.json) by specifying the directory of your files.
 - [`codes/extract_sentences.py`](codes/extract_sentences.py): if you have a monolingual corpus, use this script to extract sentences for translation into a high-resource language.
-- [codes/random_sampler.py](codes/random_sampler.py): randomly selected sentences from a monolingual corpus.
+- [`codes/random_sampler.py`](codes/random_sampler.py): randomly selected sentences from a monolingual corpus.

 ### Prepare datasets and splits

 - [`nllb_prepare_data.py`](codes/nllb_prepare_data.py): Prepares datasets for NLLB fine-tuning with both base and augmented configurations.
 - [`combine_data.py`](codes/combine_data.py): merges all the individual jsonl files into one
-- [`prepend_lang_code.py`](codes/prepend_lang_code.py): prepends langauge indicator token to the beginning of each sentence.
+- [`prepend_lang_code.py`](codes/prepend_lang_code.py): prepends language indicator token to the beginning of each sentence.
 - [`sampler_size.py`](codes/sampler.py): samples from the datasets by incrementally selecting 100 sentences per language.
-Comamnds to train models on these samples are provided in [codes/train_samples.sh](codes/train_samples.sh).
+Commands to train models on these samples are provided in [`codes/train_samples.sh`](codes/train_samples.sh).
-- [`sampler_exclusive.py`](codes/sampler_ablation.py): creates samples of 1000 sentences missing data from a languag each time.
+- [`sampler_exclusive.py`](codes/sampler_ablation.py): creates samples of 1000 sentences missing data from a language each time.

 ### Fine-tuning